-When reflectorized markers are used, they shall be placed at 25 m intervals on tangent sections and at 15 m intervals on curves and shall be removed immediately prior to being overlaid.
+When Davidson Temporary Pavement markers are used, they shall be placed at 25 m intervals on tangent sections and at 15 m intervals on curves.
 Markers used on the upper lift must remain in place until the permanent markings are applied.
+Markers used on lower lifts, shall be removed immediately prior to placement of the next lift of pavement.